UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-We have a fair number of records with empty :code:`abstract`\ s.
-When an :code:`abstract` is an empty node, don't map it.
+UT has a fair number of records with empty :code:`abstract`\ s.
+These likely were unintentionally added while using Islandora forms or transforming XML with XSLT.

 Justification
 ^^^^^^^^^^^^^

-The value of the text node has no semantic meaning or value.
+When an :code:`abstract` is an empty node, do not map it.
+The value of the text node has no semantic meaning or value so there is no content to retain.

 XPaths
 ^^^^^^